monome/norns/readme-update.md

 inside `180401/` is `update.sh`, `version.txt`, and the payload.

-`update.sh` copies included files to the correct locations (and does whatever else needs to be done.)
+`update.sh` copies included files to the correct locations (and does whatever else needs to be done).

 `version.txt` simply contains the version (ie `180401`) and is copied to `~/update` (which is later read by matron).